There are a couple of life lessons we can take away from Another:

 - Groupthink can be a dangerous, detrimental thing.

-There are probably more, but this is only a 500-ish word review so we’ll get this
+There are probably more, but this is only supposed to be a 500-ish word review.
+Let’s get this

 corpse party started.

 Another is a supernatural horror mystery of sorts.
 The story follows transfer student Kouichi Sakakibara and his classmates at Yomiyama North as they attempt to defy a supernatural force they don’t quite understand.

 Tsutomu Mizuhima (Genshiken, Blood-C) is at the helm working alongside series composer/writer Ryou Higaki (Kuromukuro) to adapt the written novel source material.
 They’re joined by chief animation director Yuriko Ishii (Kuromukuro, A Lull in the Sea), and sound director Yoshikazu Iwanami (Baccano!, Blood-C, Erased).
 Kou Otani (Eyeshield 21, Mobile Suit Gundam Wing) produces the music, and the series is put together and animated under the banner of P.A.
 Works (Angel Beats!, Uma Musume: Pretty Derby).